 Mr. Behnken directed/produced the upcoming documentary I Hate You, But It's Killing Me, projected to be released in 2021, along with a social action campaign focused on forgiveness.

 Mr. Behnken also served as production supervisor and associate producer for The Royal (2021).

-Sterling Light Productions’ first feature, Mully (2015), was an award-winning documentary depicting the extraordinary rags-to-riches success story of Charles Mully, chronicling his work with disadvantaged youth in Kenya and the creation of his organization Mully Children’s Family.
-Behnken was involved in all phases of production on location in Africa, and he then spearheaded the distribution campaign.
-They released on an estimated 1000 screens through a Fathom Event on a 3 nights.
-They had an encore event due to the success of the initial release.
-He created the first of its kind social movement initiative with the release of Mully, having foster and adoption agency ambassadors placed in theaters across the country to connect those moved by the film become involved in fostering children.
-The story was so inspiring to Lukas and his wife Katherine that they themselves became passionate about helping orphaned children, and along with their two biological children, they now have a foster son and hope to one day adopt more children.
+Mr. Behnken produced the documentary Mully, an award-winning story depicting the extraordinary rags-to-riches success story of Charles Mully, chronicling his work with disadvantaged youth in Kenya and the creation of his organization Mully Children’s Family.
+Mr. Behnken was involved in all phases of production from filming on location in Africa to spearheading the social action distribution campaign in America and globally with FOR GOOD.
+Mully released theatrically on an estimated 1000 screens through a Fathom Event over 3 nights.
+Due to the overwhelming success of the initial release, Fathom held an encore theatrical release event.
+Mr. Behnken created the first of its kind social movement initiative with the release of Mully, partnering with foster and adoption agencies to place ambassadors in theaters across the country, instantly connecting those moved by the film to become involved in fostering/adopting children.

-After Mully, Lukas returned to Africa to produce Zawadi, an award-winning short film that was the official selection of the Seattle International Film Festival in 2015.
-That same year, Lukas produced and acted in the immersive web series The Well, which became a sci-fi phenomenon.
+After Mully, Mr. Behnken returned to Africa to produce Zawadi, an award-winning short film and official selection of the Seattle International Film Festival in 2015.
+That same year, Mr. Behnken produced and acted in the immersive web series The Well.

 Along with actor/writer/director Scott Haze, Mr. Behnken was a founding member of The Sherry Theater - Center for Performing Arts in the North Hollywood Arts District, Los Angeles, California.